markxnelson/weblogic-kubernetes-operator/content/userguide/introduction/demo.md

 weight: 2
 ---

-This video provides a demonstration of the WebLogic Server Kubernetes Operator:
+This video provides a demonstration of the WebLogic Server Kubernetes Operator.

 {{< youtube yVdr4GmpxqY >}}